elai-zz/code_path_hw3/README.md

 - [X] User can compose a new tweet by tapping on a compose button.
 - [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

+Optional Functionality
+- [X] The favorites and retweet counts automatically increments by 1 when a user clicks on the respective button.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Talking more about the different types of segues and when to use which.